Walmart rv aisle

 While boondocking is a much bigger topic, and there are tons of items to help you function best “off-grid,” here are two items we found considerably helpful (in addition to the already mentioned generator, water jug, etc…):

 There are countless ways a Portable Power Station can come in handy.
 Essentially, they’re great for running some of the appliances you desire while off-grid camping.

-On the road, we really fell in love with Jackery’s battery-powered inverter generator portable power stations that can charge via AC, USB, and DC.
+We have really fallen in love with our Jackery battery-powered inverter generator portable power station, which can charge via AC, USB, and DC.

 When the power station is out of juice, it can be recharged from a car, wall outlet, or solar panels.
-If you reboot it with solar panels, you’re set with a portable renewable power option you can take anywhere!

 Solar Panels